 My child is eligible.
-How do I enroll in North Hollywood Highly Gifted Magnet?
+How do I enroll in HGM?

-In order to attend any magnet school, students must apply through the eChoices Application for Magnet programs.
-The application period for the 2017-18 school year is October 2 - November 9, 2017.
-Applicants will be notified by email/mail (generally in April/May) as to the status of the application.
-Many applicants may be waitlisted at first, but in most years, everyone is called eventually.
+In order to attend any Magnet school, students apply through the eChoices Application.
+Applicants will be notified in April as to the initial status of their application.
+Many HGA applicants are waitlisted, but almost every year, everyone is eventually offered a spot.

 Tours & Prospective Open House

-During Magnet applications season in fall, North Hollywood HGM runs daytime classroom tours and an evening Open House for prospective parents and students to visit our school.
+During Magnet applications season in fall, North Hollywood HGM offers daytime classroom tours and an evening Open House for prospective parents and students to visit our school.
 See tour dates and how to reserve.
-Once the school year has started, IF there are still seats available in your grade and your at HG/HGA eligible, you may contact the HGM office to request a tour.
+Once the school year has started, IF there are still seats available in your grade and you are eligible, you may contact the HGM office to request a tour.

-1) at some point, you were given an intellectual assessment (different from OLSAT) by an LAUSD psychologist and met the score requirements (see first section of this page),
+1) at some point, they were given an intellectual assessment test by an LAUSD psychologist and met the score requirements (see first section of this page),

-2) AND you currently reside in LAUSD boundaries.
+2) AND they currently reside in LAUSD boundaries.

 At this time, LAUSD GATE cannot offer tests to private school students at all.